Integrative-Transcriptomics/OmicsTIDE/README.md

 ```

 ### 2) Clone Repository
-cd to the directory where OmicsTIDE should be located and clone repository
+cd to the directory where OmicsTIDE should be located and clone the OmicsTIDE repository
 ```console
 user@example:~$ cd <path/to/OmicsTIDE-parent-dir>
 user@example:~/path/to/OmicsTIDE-parent-dir$ git clone https://github.com/julian-fra/OmicsTIDE.git